Russian Court Leaves Jailed Ukrainian Sailors In Pretrial Detention

-MOSCOW -- A Moscow court has prolonged the pretrial detention for 12 of 24 Ukrainian sailors detained by Russian forces who attacked three Ukrainian Navy vessels in the Black Sea in November.
+MOSCOW -- A Moscow court has prolonged the pretrial detention of 20 of the 24 Ukrainian sailors detained by Russian forces who attacked three Ukrainian Navy vessels in the Black Sea in November.

+The court ruled that three sailors will stay in pretrial custody until April 26.

+On January 16, the court is expected to rule on an extension of the pretrial detentions of the four remaining Ukrainian sailors.

-As Russian security officers escorted some of the sailors from the courtroom during a break in the proceedings for lunch, some spectators chanted "Glory to Ukraine!"
+On January 15, as Russian security officers escorted some of the sailors from the courtroom during a break in the proceedings for lunch, some spectators chanted, "Glory to Ukraine!"

 Moscow claims the Ukrainian vessels illegally entered Russian territorial waters near Crimea, the Ukrainian peninsula that Russia occupied and took over in 2014.